liquinlab/elm-smile/docs/labconfig.md

 You push code to Github.
 Each time this happens, your code is [deployed](/deploying) to your web (i.e., http) server.
-In addition, a message is posted to slack to let you know if any errors occured while setting things up.
-Participants access your task via their web-browser which is able to write to the Google Firebase database.
+In addition, a message is posted to Slack to let you know that deployment was successful (or to let you know that there were errors preventing deployment).
+Participants access your task via their web browser, which is able to write to the Google Firebase database.

 The following sections walk you through configuring each of these services.
-Remember that although this takes a few steps, it is a one-time set up.
-Afterwards, multiple members of a lab can deploy multiple projects with the same infrastructure without worrying about the details of this underlying configuration.
+This takes a few steps, but it is a one-time set up.
+Afterwards, multiple members of a lab can deploy multiple projects using the same infrastructure, without worrying about the details of this underlying configuration.

 ## Setup Github